November 2023 – 11 March 2025

 produced executable name will be main, so that your previous Linux binary will be overwritten, and you need to use file command to differentiate between different binaries of Linux, and Unix.
 Mac binary also has no extension the same like Linux:

-main: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, Go BuildID=Fk6aTEOgy7bWmOgkdLVd/KKZ5f1Qe8FS4O-NQHfYY/ce9Vr7NIvgeZAQWdT0HI/FLMnwvzqn4tiG38gW_wB, with debug_info, not stripped
+file main main: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), statically linked, Go BuildID=Fk6aTEOgy7bWmOgkdLVd/KKZ5f1Qe8FS4O-NQHfYY/ce9Vr7NIvgeZAQWdT0HI/FLMnwvzqn4tiG38gW_wB, with debug_info, not stripped

 Go compiler and it’s tools are independent of any development IDEs, it could be used with many IDEs, such as Visual Studio Code, and LiteIDE.
 These IDEs are using Go compiler and tools to provide syntax check, format, compilation, run, testing, building and debugging.